garrandall/popular-music-data/tracks/hay-crucial-conflict.md

 On my square when time is live.
 Everybody throw it up
 Go to the barn and get some hay.
-When i get my choke on.
+When I get my choke on.
-Fool you know i'm smokin on......
+Fool you know i'm smokin on...

 Hay now hay
 We smokin up hay in the middle of the barn